danielpataki/Author-RSS-Feed/author-rss-feed/trunk/readme.txt

 * Ironed out a kink with a PHP notice
 * Made sure default feed can be left blank
+* Made sure show on fields can be saved properly

 = 1.0.0 =